 Everyone wants to be a data driver.
 But to be data-driven, you first need to have reliable data.
 Having data is quite different from having reliable data, which is also different from being data-driven.

-Business leaders need reliable data to make informed decisions.
+Business leaders need reliable data to make data-driven decisions.
 Of course, obtaining and maintaining reliable data is easier said than done, especially for businesses that are just starting in data analytics.
 In this post, we’ll walk you through everything you need to know about data reliability, including what it is, how to control it, and why you should invest in it.

 What Is Data Reliability?